Electoral district of Davenport

 Davenport is a single-member electoral district for the South Australian House of Assembly.
 It is named after nineteenth-century pioneer and politician Sir Samuel Davenport.
 Davenport is a 57.7 km² electorate covering part of outer suburban Adelaide and the southern foothills of the Adelaide Hills.
-It takes in the suburbs of Aberfoyle Park, Bedford Park, Bellevue Heights, Chandlers Hill, Cherry Gardens, and Flagstaff Hill; and part of Happy Valley.
+It takes in the suburbs of Aberfoyle Park, Bedford Park, Bellevue Heights, Chandlers Hill, Cherry Gardens, and Flagstaff Hill; O'Halloran Hill and part of Happy Valley.

 Davenport consists mostly of a series of suburbs which have been historically safe for conservative parties since its creation at the 1969 redistribution.
 It was initially won by Joyce Steele for the Liberal and Country League.
 She was succeeded after one term by Dean Brown.
 Brown, a prominent moderate in the party, represented Davenport for 12 years before being challenged for preselection at the 1985 election by Stan Evans, a member of the conservative wing of the renamed Liberal Party.
 Evans' former seat of Fisher, previously a comfortably safe Liberal seat, had been made considerably more marginal by the 1983 redistribution.
 A large slice of Evans' former territory was shifted to Davenport, prompting Evans to challenge Brown.
 Brown fended off Evans' challenge and retained his preselection, but Evans contested the election as an independent Liberal and defeated Brown, preventing Brown's then-likely ascension to the Liberal leadership after the election.
 Evans rejoined the parliamentary Liberal Party not long after the 1985 election, and was re-elected at the 1989 election.
 He retired at the 1993 election, endorsing his son, Iain, for preselection.
 Iain Evans held Davenport from 1993 until 2014 and was a member of the Olsen and Kerin ministries.
 He was opposition leader for one year following the Liberal loss at the 2006 election.